What is an Engineer?

 What is the workplace of an Engineer like?

-The workplace of an engineer depends on the type of engineer, their actual job description and the company they work for.
-Many engineers work in an office environment, some work in the field overseeing their projects, and others, like a ship engineer, travel almost 100% of the time.
+The workplace of an engineer depends upon the type of engineer they are, and on the company they work for.
+Most engineers work in an office environment.
+However, some work in the field overseeing their projects, and others, like a ship engineer, travel almost 100% of the time.

 That question was posed to engineers at Honeywell, which has operations at about 1,200 sites in 70 countries.
 With more than 131,000 employees worldwide, including more than 22,000 engineers, Honeywell is a major player across industries, including homes and building, aviation, defense and space, oil and gas, industrial, chemicals, and vehicles.